How to Avoid the IRS Underpayment Penalty in 2025

 Who Needs to Pay Estimated Taxes?

-• You expect to owe at least $1,000 in tax after credits.
+• You expect to owe at least $1,000 after credits, and

-• Your withholding and credits cover less than 90% of this year’s tax or 100% of last year’s tax.
+• Your withholding and credits will be less than 90% of this year’s tax or 100% of last year’s (110% for higher-income filers).

 Understanding Estimated Tax Payments